Jesus in Islam: Symbolic interpretations

 In ascetic Shia writings, Jesus is depicted having "ascended to heaven wearing a woolen shirt, spun and sewed by Mary, his mother.
 As he reached the heavenly regions, he was addressed, 'O Jesus, cast away from you the adornment of the world.'"
 After his ascension, his word is believed to have been altered.

-Second Coming
+Apocalyptic literature

-According to Islamic tradition, having ascended to heaven and dwelled there for 2000+ years, Jesus will descend to earth shortly before Judgement Day, in the midst of wars fought against al-Masih ad-Dajjal ('The False Messiah") and his followers, to come to the aid of the Mahdi and his Muslim followers.
+According to Islamic apocalyptics, having ascended to heaven and dwelled there for 2000+ years, Jesus will descend to earth shortly before Judgement Day, in the midst of wars fought against al-Masih ad-Dajjal ('The False Messiah") and his followers, to come to the aid of the Mahdi and his Muslim followers.
 Dressed in saffron robes with his head anointed, Jesus will descend at the point of a white minaret, in eastern Damascus, which is believed to be the Minaret of Isa in the Umayyad Mosque.
 He will then greet the Mahdi and (being a Muslim) pray beside him.
 Eventually, Jesus will slay the Dajjal at Lod.